sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 * Requested budget.
 * Justify the budget. (lav budgettet)
 	* For our part we estimate 30 000 for supplies? shoud it be 50 000?
+And then 54 000 in salaries per month.
 *